 - 255 bytes for string properties

-- 255 characters for each item in list properties
+- 255 bytes for each item in list properties with a total size limit of 8kb